Orel-y/HUlink/README.md

-Perfect!
-Here’s an **updated version of your README.md** in the same style, incorporating the new features we have implemented so far (Community: Petitions, Announcements, Comments; Discipline management basic structure) and keeping your formatting consistent:

----

 # 🌐 HUlink – Hawassa University Digital Connection Platform

 HUlink (Hawassa University Link) is a web-based communication and management platform built to strengthen the relationship between **students**, **staff**, and **mentors** within the university community.